-E-sourcing — Also known as e-procurement, this is an online business-to-business procurement process using web-based applications where buyers locate potential suppliers, Issue RFx, and complete transactions directly over the internet.
+E-sourcing — Also known as e-procurement, this is an online business-to-business procurement process using web-based applications where buyers locate potential suppliers, Issue an RFx, and complete transactions directly over the internet.
 This is basically Catapult!

 Elevator pitch — A concise explanation of the benefits of doing business with a particular vendor.

 ESG — Environment, Social, and Governance are criteria that are used by socially-conscious investors and shareholders to screen investments and assess a company’s impact on the world.

 Evaluation of responses — Is when issuers evaluate responders and determine each vendor’s responsibility and ability to meet RFP requirements.

 Executive summary — A short summary of the key proposal components that is written for senior-level executives in the issuer’s organization.

 GPO — Group Purchasing Organization is an organization that brings together the needs of small and medium-sized businesses to combine and increase their purchasing value.